AReallyGoodName/OfflineReverseGeocode/README.md

 You can init the database (<code>cities1000.zip</code>) once and access it as a Singleton.

-By default it only keep ALL details:
+By default it keep ALL cities:

 ```java
 // Retrieve data-file